 Cleaning and Repairs

 As mentioned earlier, cleaning is majorly the responsibility of tenants.
-This is the case when you are living in the property.
+This is the case when you are living in the property as well as when you want to vacate the property.
 You will also be expected to clean the apartment thoroughly before you move out.
 For repairs, you need to understand when you are responsible.
-If there are damages caused by you, household member or guest, you need to repair it.
+If there are damages caused by yourself, a household member or a guest, you need to repair it.
 If something stops working, you need to contact your landlord or management firm as early as possible.
 This way, the repairs can be performed in time.
 When you fail to do this, it may get worse and lead to other damages.
-The financial burden may become part of your responsibility and deducted from your security deposit.
+The financial burden may become part of your responsibility, and be deducted from your security deposit.

 It is impossible to remember exactly how the property was when you moved in.
 It will definitely be impossible to prove that a hole on the wall, for instance, was there before you moved in unless you have evidence.
 When you document everything, however, you will have tangible proof.
 This gives you the chance to prove any claim you make about the condition of the rental unit and your time there.
 Before you move in, photograph every corner of the house when it is empty.
 Take note of every scratch, stain, and dent.
 You can share the photograph with your landlord.
 By doing this, you will not be held responsible for damages you did not cause.